kubeflow/website/content/en/docs/components/pipelines/concepts/pipeline-root.md

 ## What is pipeline root?

-Pipeline root represents an artifact repository where Kubeflow Pipelines stores a pipeline's artifacts.
+Pipeline root represents the path within an object store bucket where Kubeflow Pipelines stores a pipeline's artifacts.
 This feature supports MinIO, S3, GCS natively using [Go CDK](https://github.com/google/go-cloud).

 Artifacts can be more accessible in S3 and GCS when integrating Kubeflow Pipelines with other systems.

-**Note:** For MinIO, you can't change the MinIO instance.
-Kubeflow Pipelines can only use the Minio instance deployed with itself.
-(Please thumb up this [GitHub Issue](https://github.com/kubeflow/pipelines/issues/6517) if you need to specify the Minio instance.)

 ## How to configure pipeline root authentication
 #### MinIO